geojeff/busser/README.md

 Tests [TODO] Not yet implemented
 --------------------------------

-Tests are made in **Waiter** with the Vows testing framework.
+Tests are made in **Busser** with the Vows testing framework.
 If you wish to install Vows for running tests, you may do so with:

 	npm install vows